-2.2 Types.
-As of the effective date of this Compact, the parties agree that the Tribe may conduct, under the Act and in compliance with the terms of this Compact, the Gaming Ordinance, Regulations, other applicable laws and minimum internal control standards, Class III gaming set forth in Appendix A.

-2.3 Additional Class III Games.
-Whenever the Tribe determines to offer play of any

-Class III game not specified by name in this Compact, the Tribe will notify the Director of its intent to offer play of such game.
-The notice will include a statement of the rules of the game.
+- 2.2 Types.
+As of the effective date of this Compact, the parties agree that the Tribe may conduct, under the Act and in compliance with the terms of this Compact, the Gaming Ordinance, Regulations, other applicable laws and minimum internal control standards, Class III gaming set forth in Appendix A. - 2.3 Additional Class III Games.
+Whenever the Tribe determines to offer play of any Class III game not specified by name in this Compact, the Tribe will notify the Director of its

 The Tribe will not commence its operation of such game until at least fifteen (15) days following the date on which the Tribe's notice is received by facsimile or certified U.S. mail by the Director.
 The Tribe may offer play of such game following the expiration of this fifteen (15) day period unless, prior thereto, the Director has notified the Tribe that Iowa, in good faith, does not agree that the Tribe can offer play of such game because one of the requirements of this Section has not been met.
 Any such Director's notice shall state in detail the reasons for the Director's position.
 After receiving such a notice from the Director, the Tribe will not offer play of such game until the Director consents, unless, pursuant to the dispute resolution provisions of this Compact, it has been determined that the Tribe is permitted to offer play of the game.